 The easiest way to install the Kubernetes integration is to use our guided install to generate a manifest.
 It bundles not just the integration DaemonSets, but also other New Relic Kubernetes configurations, like Kubernetes events, Prometheus OpenMetrics, and New Relic log monitoring.

 As a Kubernetes user, you might consider Auto-telemetry with Pixie for deeper insights into your Kubernetes clusters and workloads.
 No language agents required.

 Ready to get started?
 If you don't already have one, sign up for a New Relic account.
 It's free, forever!

-We encourage you to use our automated installer for servers, VMs, and unprivileged environments.
-The automated installer can provide you either a Helm command with the required values filled, or a plain manifest if you don't want to use Helm.
+We encourage you to use our guided install for servers, VMs, and unprivileged environments.
+The guided install can provide you either a Helm command with the required values filled, or a plain manifest if you don't want to use Helm.
 It also features great customizability and full control over which features and dependencies are enabled.
 If you are installing our integration on a managed cloud, please take a look at these preliminary notes before proceeding.

 Before you start the installer, make sure you have a New Relic account.
 It's free and no credit card is required.

 If your New Relic account is in the EU region, choose the EU install option.